simmi30/lnd1/docs/key_import.md

   * `NESTED_WITNESS_PUBKEY_HASH`: The standard derivation scheme for BIP-0049
     with P2WKH for external and change addresses.
   * `HYBRID_NESTED_WITNESS_PUBKEY_HASH` A custom derivation scheme for BIP-0049
-    used by `lnd` where NP2WKH is used for external addresses and P2WKH for change addresses.
+    used by `broln` where NP2WKH is used for external addresses and P2WKH for change addresses.
 * `master_key_fingerprint`: The 4 byte fingerprint of the master key corresponding to the account.
 This is usually required by hardware